| | | |

 Now I got lucky and found my Cast Iron Dutch Oven for $5, however, I do have a skillet I bought preseasoned that has worked out amazing!!!
-For cleaning this I just rinsed it out and then scrubbed it at home with steel wool.
-Keeping your Cast Iron clean and well oiled is crucial if I don’t use my cast iron as often I do make sure I oil it down once a month.
+For cleaning this, I just rinsed it out and then scrubbed it at home with steel wool.
+Keeping your Cast Iron clean and well-oiled is crucial.
+If I don’t use my cast iron as often, I do make sure I oil it down once a month.

 Dutch Oven Beef Stew Recipe Ingredients: